pelithne/csa_appdev/git-workflow.md

 ## Reviewing

-Ideally someone should approve the PR with a **thumbs up** or similar, before merging (but this is not NASA, so who cares...)
+Ideally someone should approve the PR with a **thumbs up** or similar, before merging (but this is not NASA, so...)

 Once approved (ideally by someone who is not YOU), merge the PR into master.